GravityKit/GravityView/readme.txt

 == Changelog ==

+* Tweak: Show "Embed Shortcode" helper if a View has widgets configured but not Fields

 = 1.22.3 on December 21, 2017 =

 * Added: Support for displaying files uploaded using the Gravity Forms Dropbox Addon (thanks, @mgratch and @ViewFromTheBox!)